 According to insights released by Facebook in February 2019, 83% of Instagram users say the platform helps them discover new products and services.
 Plus, 79% of users said they searched for more information after seeing a product or service on Instagram.

 Evidently, ecommerce advertisers need to get on Instagram.
-Here’s five more tips.
+Here’s five more actionable product photography tips.

 #5: Take inspiration from brands you love